A Body Language Expert Analyzes 13 Iconic Photos of Prince William and Kate Middleton

 This photo was taken moments after William finished playing the Field Game in an “old boys match” at Eton College on March 18, 2006.
 The young couple appears to be sharing a sweet kiss (and perhaps even a conspiratorial secret?), but what really stands out to Wood is how the young couple’s bodies mirror one another.
 “Their matching touch shows they feel equal love and strength in the relationship,” she explains.
-Here are 9 body language tricks you can use right now to get what you want.
+Here are a few body language tricks you can use right now to get what you want.

 Attending another couple’s wedding

-With their wedding drawing near, William and Kate attend the Naming Ceremony and Service of Dedication of the Atlantic 85 Lifeboat, Hereford Endeavour’ on February 24, 2011.
+With their wedding drawing near, William and Kate attend the Naming Ceremony and Service of Dedication of the Atlantic 85 Lifeboat, Hereford Endeavour, on Feb.
+24, 2011.
 Even if you didn’t know this was taken just weeks before their wedding, you’d “know,” according to Wood, who can’t help but notice how happy Kate seems (“She’s just lit up with happiness!”) and how the gaze between the two is so perfectly and mutually eye-to-eye.